 Which Form of Addiction Treatment is Best For You?

-Prior to deciding which type of addiction treatment program to enter: inpatient vs outpatient rehab, it’s important to receive a medical evaluation of your physical condition from a physician.
+Prior to deciding which type of treatment program to enter when it comes to inpatient vs. outpatient rehab for addiction, it’s important to receive a medical evaluation of your physical condition from a physician.
 It’s also important to get an assessment of your physical and mental condition as it relates to substance use from some medical professionals and addiction treatment specialists.

 After consulting medical professionals and addiction treatment specialists about your condition, you’ll likely receive some guidance about what addiction treatment program would best suit you and your needs.